-When updating an existing AIX 5.1 system, first update to the latest level of the bos.rte.install fileset.
-To install the the bos.rte.install update from media in the /dev/cd0 directory, run the following at the command line as the root user:
+When you are updating an existing AIX 5.1 system, first update to the latest level of the bos.rte.install fileset.
+To install the bos.rte.install fileset update from media in the /dev/cd0 directory, type the following at the command line as the root user:

-This will apply and commit this update (the recommended method of installation).
-If, however, you only want to apply (not commit) this update, omit the -c flag.
+This will apply and commit this update, which is the recommended method of installation.
+However, if you only want to apply, but not commit, this update, omit the -c flag.
 Do this when you are using either the update CD or the product CD.